mcharouk/aws/Certification/machinelearning.md

   * K-Means
   * Anomaly detection : Random Cut Forest
 * Machine translation, text summarization : Sequence-to-Sequence
-* Word embeddings and text classification : BlazingText
+* Word embeddings and text classification : BlazingText.
+Can be used also for supervised

 # XGBoost